-- 11.1 The District or authorized designee shall have the power and authority to enter upon the land, after notification to the landowner, for any and all reasons relative to the administration of the provisions of these Rules and Regulations and the Ground Water Management and Protection Act.
+11.1 The District or authorized designee shall have the power and authority to enter upon the land, after notification to the landowner, for any and all reasons relative to the administration of the provisions and enforcement of these Rules and Regulations and the Ground Water Management and Protection Act.
 This entry shall not be considered trespass.
 (Neb.
-Rev. Stat. § 2-3232) Notification for entry upon land may be accomplished by regular mail, certified mail, electronic communication or by oral communication. - 11.2 The District hereby notifies all operators of its intent to enter onto property to verify the installation of flow meter devices used to measure the quantity of groundwater pumped for irrigation purposes, to conduct periodic maintenance, and to read, or to verify the readings of, all installed measuring devices.
+Rev. Stat. § 2-3232) Notification for entry upon land may be accomplished by regular mail, certified mail, electronic communication or by oral communication.